antiamoeba/fishoak/_fish/trout.md

         </div>
     <div>
         <h4>Pautzke's Salmon Eggs</h4>
         <div>Before Powerbait, salmon eggs were the preserved bait of choice for planted trout.
-Take a size 6-8 hook, and thread a few salmon eggs onto the hook, and cast them out!
-In my experience brand doesn't matter too much here, but certain companies sell scented or colored salmon eggs that might work better on particular days.
-These do sink, so one common trick is to thread a small mini-marshmallow onto the hook to keep everything floating.</div>
+The general trick is to thread a couple salmon eggs onto a size 8-10 hook, along with a mini marshmallow to make sure everything floats.
+In my experience brand doesn't matter too much here, but certain companies sell scented or colored salmon eggs that might work better on particular days.</div>
         <a href="https://amzn.to/3ra2ZGZ" class="buybutton" target="_blank">See on Amazon</a>
     </div>
 </div>